 Thanks are due to all the people who who helped with information for this feature, especially James Southern of Cape Town, without whom it would not have been possible.

-Gareth Pugh, Corporate and Collections Information Officer of the Museum of Science and Industry for information about the bust.
+Gareth Pugh, Corporate and Collections Information Officer of the Museum of Science and Industry for information about the bust, and for facilitating access to it in store.

 Judith Simpson of the Kirkandrews Kirk Trustees for information about May Southern.